stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Killing a thread will unregister it, so we get a similar problem again.
 If we take the lock before calling `kill`, then the parallel tests finally pass.

+These race conditions are essentially variants on the parallel counter bug, but I hope you agree that they're not as obvious in the process registry case.
+I also hope that by now it's clear that as a user we get these parallel tests basically without doing any extra work.
+All the heavy lifting is done by the library by reusing the sequential model, and this code can be written once and then reused for all our parallel testing examples!

 ### Integration testing with contract tested fakes